purduehackers/evergreen/engineering/passports/id/DESIGN_DOC.md

 ### Security

 Passports on their own are not secure since they just use basic NFC tags.
 For most applications this is fine but for high-security apps it is possible to swipe an administrator’s passport and scan it when asked.
-Therefore apps can require two-factor authentication (TOTP specifically) if they necessitate secure authentication.
+Therefore, apps can require two-factor authentication if they necessitate secure authentication but if the session is 2FA authenticated then the cached version will be accepted.
+If the session is not 2FA authenticated then an upgrade will be attempted.

 ### Performance